yosevu/learn-kikamba/documents/kikamba-manual-edit.md

 * * *

-Ũnĩ Tomorrow - Aũke The day after tomorrow - Iyoo Yesterday - Iso Day before yesterday - Mwai wa sikũkũ Month of Christmas - Kĩla mũthenya Everyday - Kũkethwa Will be - Kwaĩ It was / there was - Mũthenya wĩva?
-Which day? - Indĩĩ when - Wa keana?
-What day? - Wĩa Work - Kuthũmũa To rest - Kwĩthwa / kwĩthwa To be - Wĩa wa viasala Business - Wĩa wa nyũmba House work - Kũĩma Cultivate - Kũtetheesya To assist/help - Kũnyithya To water/irrigate - Kũtũa To pluck off/harvest - Atusaa, manyaanya Usually harvests tomatoes - kwĩyumbania To prepare one self - Ikovisi Cabbage Makovisi Kũvanda To plant -
+Ũnĩ Tomorrow -
+Aũke The day after tomorrow -
+Iyoo Yesterday -
+Iso Day before yesterday -
+Mwai wa sikũkũ Month of Christmas - Miyai ya sikuku Kĩla mũthenya Every day -
+Kũkethwa There will be -
+Kwaĩ There was -
+Mũthenya wĩva?
+Which day? - Mithenya yiiva?
+Indĩĩ when -
+Wa keana?
+What day? -
+Wĩa Work/jobs - Mawĩa
+Kuthũmũa To rest -
+Kwĩthwa / kwĩthwa To be -
+Wĩa wa viasala Business - Mawia ma viasala
+Wĩa wa nyũmba House work - Mawia ma nyumba
+Kũĩma Cultivate -
+Kũtetheesya To assist/help -
+Kũnyithya To water/irrigate -
+Kũtũa To pluck off -
+Atusaa manyaanya Usually he does tomatoes - (?)
+Kuvua - harvest
+kwĩyumbania To prepare oneself -
+Ikovisi Cabbage - Makovisi
+Kũvanda To plant -

 GRAMMAR: A possible grammar in this lesson is the verb to be.
 The present form of this verb in (MU/A) Class has already been dealt with.
 Here we are going to talk aobut the Va/Ku Class and a few examples of other noun classes.
 In Va/Ku class present form we say: